Basic instinct EXPLAINED — What is it about

 - Young Lisa (Beth) studied in the same college, Catherine Tramell did, and her lecturer was stabbed with an ice pick eight years ago.

 - Beth (Jeanne Tripplehorn Basic instinct) has hidden the truth not only about Tramell as a fellow student but about their sexual experience almost to the bitter end.
-She also “forgot” to mention lecturer’s murder eight years ago.
+She also “forgot” to mention the lecturer’s murder eight years ago.

 - Unlikely for a young impressive millionaire (Sharon Stone) to be obsessed with another in a standing girl.
 From this perspective, it is Beth’s story to be faked.